Uncharted1804/Uncharted1804/README.md

 # About Me

-Hey, I'm **Uncharted1804** — a technologist, researcher, and systems builder with a passion for creating **AI-powered solutions that scale**.
+Hey, I'm Shaurya Mittal Nair — a technologist, researcher, and systems builder with a passion for creating **AI-powered solutions that scale**.

  I specialize in **Machine Learning** and **Computer Vision**, with deep experience in:
 - **Drone architecture & control systems**